pwflint/CV/_includes/04-experience.md

 Fall 2012 - Winter 2013

 ### Design Skill Set
-- Intermediate to advanced drafting and modeling in Vectorworks 2021.
+- Intermediate to advanced drafting and modeling in Vectorworks 2022.
 - Intermediate graphic illustration in Affinity Suite.
 - Proficient in Adobe Suite.
+- Analog drafting and illustration.
+- Watercolor sketching.
 - Proficient CAD drafting in Autodesk
 - Familiarity with landscape performance tools and holistic soil testing.
-- Proficient in ArcGIS and QGIS.
+- Intermediate mapping and analysis in ArcGIS and QGIS.
-- Analog drafting and illustration.
-- Watercolor sketching.
-- Programming basics in R, SQL, AppleScript, Python
+- Programming basics in R and SQL
+- Proficient in basic web development, HTML, CSS, and JS

 ## Affiliations
 - Emerging Professional, Association of Professional Landscape Designers